Inria-Empenn/narps_open_pipelines/docs/environment.md

 ## Create a custom Docker image

-The `elodiegermani/open_pipeline` Docker image is based on [Neurodocker](https://github.com/ReproNim/neurodocker).
-It was created using the following command line :
+If you wish to create your own custom environment, make changes to the parameters, software versions, you can build your custom image using [Neurodocker](https://github.com/ReproNim/neurodocker).
+Generate a Dockerfile using the following command line :

 ```bash
 docker run --rm repronim/neurodocker:0.7.0 generate docker \